Speed: The GCS ENCS Cluster

 To list for a particular program (matlab, for example):

-Insert the following in your script to load the matlab/R2020a) module:
+For example, insert the following in your script to load the matlab/R2023a module:

 To list loaded modules: